UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="True"  correct="true">

 You've been paying attention here!
+It's important to know that we should be careful we we do this, as sometimes we risk inflating differences among categories or measures.

 </opt>

 <opt text="False" >

-Sometimes we need to see values within a certain range to identify any variable or relationships within the data.
+Although we should be careful we we do this, as sometimes we risk inflating differences among categories or measures but sometimes we need to see values within a certain range to identify any variable or relationships within the data.

 </opt>